ray-di/ray-di.github.io/manuals/1.0/en/bp/MinimizeMutability.md

     injection cumbersome, especially as the injected base class changes.

-*Method injection* is most useful when you need to initialize an instance that is not constructed by Guice.
-Extensions like [AssistedInject](AssistedInject) and Multibinder use method injection to initialize bound objects.
+*Method injection* is most useful when you need to initialize an instance that is not constructed by Ray.Di.